19hours/sg-statutes/Acts/Securities and Futures Act.md

 (i) a holder of a capital markets services licence to deal in securities and a representative of such a holder;

-(ii) a holder of a capital markets services licence to advise on corporate finance and a representative of such a holder; or
+(ii) a holder of a capital markets services licence to advise on corporate finance and a representative of such a holder;

-(iii) a holder of a capital markets services licence for fund management and a representative of such a holder; and
+(iii) a holder of a capital markets services licence for fund management and a representative of such a holder; or

+[S 376/2008 wef 01/08/2008]

+(iv) a holder of a capital markets services licence for real estate investment trust management and a representative of such a holder; and

+[S 376/2008 wef 01/08/2008]

 (b) a reference to securities is a reference to securities which are listed for quotation, or quoted, on a securities exchange or recognised market operator.